archiebw/games/game.md

 5: One additional reroll of a single dice which value is 5.
 6: One additional reroll of a single dice which value is 6.
 7: For each pair of 7's in your play area, generate 1 energy per turn.
-8: For each pair of 8'sin your play area, roll an additional dice per a turn.
+8: For each pair of 8's in your play area, roll an additional dice per a turn.
 9: Discard a card from the opponents play area.
 10: Save an energy per a turn for each 10 in your play area.
 J: No effect while in play area, discard to play a face up card anytime on your turn.